gabesparks/github-npm-sourcing-guide/README.md

 Beyond what the tool already surfaces:

-- **Commit metadata** — author emails sometimes appear in commit history
+- **Commit metadata.** Author emails sometimes appear in commit history.
-- **NPM package pages** — package authors occasionally list contact info
+- **NPM package pages.** Package authors occasionally list contact details.
-- **Cross-platform** — try `"username" site:linkedin.com` or `"handle" TypeScript developer`
+- **Cross-platform search.** Try `"username" site:linkedin.com` or `"handle" TypeScript developer`.
-- **Their own website** — if they listed one, start there
+- **Their own website.** If they listed one, start there.

 ---

 ## Troubleshooting

-**`401 Unauthorized`** — Your token is wrong or expired.
+**`401 Unauthorized`** Your token is wrong or expired.
 Generate a new one.

-**`403 Forbidden`** — You've hit GitHub's rate limit (5,000 requests/hour on authenticated calls — you'd have to really go for it).
+**`403 Forbidden`** You've hit GitHub's rate limit (5,000 requests/hour on authenticated calls).
 Wait an hour and try again.

-**`404 Not Found`** — Double-check the repo name.
-It's case-sensitive. `Expressjs/Express` won't work, `expressjs/express` will.
+**`404 Not Found`** Double-check the repo name.
+It's case-sensitive. `Expressjs/Express` won't work but `expressjs/express` will.

-**NPM package not resolving** — Some packages don't link a GitHub repo in their manifest.
+**NPM package not resolving.** Some packages don't link a GitHub repo in their manifest.
 Pass the GitHub repo directly instead: `owner/repo`.

-**Output looks misaligned** — The table is formatted for a standard terminal width.
+**Output looks misaligned.** The table is formatted for a standard terminal width.
 Try making your terminal window wider.

 ---

 ## Related Guides

-- [GitHub Recruiting Playbook](../github-recruiting-playbook) — A structured methodology for identifying and evaluating top contributors in high-signal repos
+- [GitHub Recruiting Playbook](../github-recruiting-playbook) - A structured methodology for identifying and evaluating top contributors in high-signal repos
-- [Twitter/X Sourcing Playbook](../twitter-x-sourcing-playbook) — Finding crypto-native and technical talent where they actually talk about what they're building
+- [Twitter/X Sourcing Playbook](../twitter-x-sourcing-playbook) - Finding crypto-native and technical talent where they actually talk about what they're building

 ---

-*Built for recruiters who want to source like engineers think — systematically, signal-first, and without begging anyone for a LinkedIn InMail credit.*
+*Built for recruiters who want to source like engineers think: systematically, signal-first, and without begging anyone for a LinkedIn InMail credit.*